What we know about the suspect in the Monterey Park massacre - Local News 8

 Investigators are still looking into Tran’s history, sheriff says

-Luna told reporters Sunday that investigators are still looking into Tran’s criminal and mental health history and following up serving search warrants.
+Luna told reporters Sunday that investigators are still looking into Tran’s criminal and mental health history and serving search warrants.

 Records show Tran bought a mobile home in the community, which is in the outlying suburb about 85 miles east of Los Angeles in neighboring Riverside County.